IGM-202-2225/project-2-meaton96/README.md

 ## Make it Your Own

--3D game with terrain generated using unity asset store generator
+-  3D game with terrain generated using unity asset store generator
 	-  all colliders have been removed, only thing used from this is grabbing the height of the terrain from the terrain object and using that as ground
-	- Physics object child script has been added to all of the trees -Extended player interactions
+	-  Physics object child script has been added to all of the trees
+-  Extended player interactions
 	-  eventually plan to create a small game where you can go around and hunt dinosaurs with an RPG, and maybe the dinos come to eat you, might play around with adding extra objectives depending on time allowances

 ## Known Issues

-Tree hitbox is bugged
+-  Tree hitbox is bugged and is disabled (v0.0.2)
+-  T-rex successfully completing a hunt does not correctly play the death animation of the small dino agent (v0.0.2)

 ### Requirements not completed